This section of the Application Guide covers:

 Courses may remain open or re-open after the published deadline(s) if funding opportunities from the academic department, such as studentships, become available.
 These will be advertised on the department’s website.
 The course page will provide a link to further information about the studentship, including the closing date.
 The course page won't show studentship closing dates or notice of closure.

-You can find more information about applying for Oxford scholarships and funded studentships as part of your application is in the Funding section of this Application Guide.
+You can find more information about applying for Oxford scholarships and funded studentships as part of your application in the Funding section of this Application Guide.

 What happens if I miss a deadline?